 Annual Washington DC Doorknock

-AmCham leads a delegation to Washington DC every year since 1990 as the Chamber is signature leadership visit to advocate key US-China-Hong Kong trade issues, such as Permanent Normal Trade Relations (NTR) status for China and China's accession to the World Trade Organization (WTO).
-AmCham's delegation also updates US policy makers on Hong Kong's political and economic developments.
+AmCham leads a delegation to Washington DC every year since 1990.
+It is a signature leadership visit to advocate key U.S.-China-Hong Kong trade issues, such as Permanent Normal Trade Relations (NTR) status for China and China's accession to the World Trade Organization (WTO).
+AmCham's delegation also updates U.S. policy makers on Hong Kong's political and economic developments.
 During the week-long lobbying mission on Capitol Hill, delegates meet with 130-150 members of the Administration and Congress.

 2017 Washington DC Doorknock

 In May 2016, AmCham HK held a fact-finding mission to understand more about Taiwan’s economic policy and general policy issues under the new administration.
 The delegation was cordially received by senior officials from the Legislative Yuan and various government agencies, as well as in-depth briefings from the American Institute of Taiwan’s Director Kin Moy and his country team, interlocutors and senior business leaders in Taiwan.
 The delegation had candid discussions with government officials and other interlocutors on the overall economic development of Taiwan, which had helped Delegation Members and their companies determine investment plans in Taiwan’s markets.
 The meetings facilitated an ongoing working relationship between the business sectors and the Government, and the development of a win-win situation for both international businesses and foreign investment policy planning in Taiwan.